Flutterwave/Angular-v3/README.md

 ## Deployment

 - Switch to Live Mode on the Dashboard settings page
-- Use the Live Public API key
+- Use the Live Public API key from the API tab

 <a id="build-tools"></a>